dglaeser/xpress/README.md

 std::println("tensor[0, 0] = {}", tensor[md_ic<0, 0>].with(a = "a", b = "b"));
 ```

-Evaluation of a tensorial expression yields a `xp::linalg::tensor`:
+Evaluation of a tensorial expression yields a `xp::linalg::tensor` (the vectorial examples above did so, too, btw):

 ```cpp <!-- {{xpress-tensorexpreval-snippet}} -->
 var a;